 I find it quite fascinating that a nation of mostly atheists still models its life around the teachings of a 16th-century religious preacher like John Calvin.
 But, before we go any further on the Calvinist nature of the Dutch, let us find out what Calvinism is all about.

-According to Wikipedia, Calvinism is a major branch of Protestantism that follows the theological teachings of John Calvin.
-While the core doctrines are predestination and election, its basic principle is that the Bible must be interpreted by itself, meaning the parts that are harder to understand are explained in other passages where the Bible is more explicit on the matter.
-Simply put — if you don’t understand a passage in the Bible, just read on, there are parts of the Bible that explain the ones you don’t understand.
+Calvinism is a major branch of Protestantism that follows the theological teachings of John Calvin.
+While the core doctrines are predestination and election, its basic principle is that the Bible must be interpreted by itself.
+This means that the parts that are harder to understand are explained in other passages, where the Bible is more explicit on the matter.
+Simply put — if you don’t understand a passage in the Bible, just read on.
+There are sections of the Bible that explain the ones you previously didn’t understand.

-It is no secret that the Netherlands has been a Protestant nation since the begin of the Protestant Reformation in the 16th century.
-Martin Luther and John Calvin’s teaching were very popular among the Dutch and even in the period, King Henry VIII of England was “having a fight” with the Catholic Church, the region that is now the Netherlands was already a strong Protestant part of Europe.
-It must be noted that William of Orange or Willem van Oranje as he is called in the Netherlands was a Calvinist.
-The Eighty Years’ War wasn’t just a war of independence, it was also a war between the Spanish Catholics and William of Orange’s Protestant Calvinists.
-My point is: of course, not everyone who fought under William of Orange in the Eighty Years’ War was a Calvinist, but a majority of them fought on his side because they disliked the Spanish and their strange and Catholic ways.
+It is no secret that the Netherlands has been a Protestant nation since the beginning of the Protestant Reformation in the 16th century.
+Martin Luther and John Calvin’s teaching were very popular among the Dutch.
+Even in the period when King Henry VIII of England was having a feud with the Catholic Church, the region that is now the Netherlands was already a strong Protestant part of Europe.

 Atheism in the Netherlands